-HNTB provides program management services for the CTA Red Line Extension (RLE) project — a proposed 5.6-mile heavy rail rapid transit extension of the Red Line on Chicago’s Far South Side.
-The project will construct four new stations that feature bus connections and parking facilities, and provide a modern, efficient car storage yard and shop facility.
+HNTB provides program management services for the Chicago Transit Authority’s Red Line Extension (RLE) project — a proposed 5.6-mile heavy rail rapid transit extension of the Red Line on Chicago’s Far South Side.
+The equity-focused project will include four new stations that feature bus connections and parking facilities and provide a modern, efficient car storage yard and shop facility.
 RLE is one part of CTA’s Red Ahead Program to extend and enhance the entire Red Line.

 Program Management